Baby Lip Tie vs. Normal Lip Structure: What You Need to Know

 Lip tie in babies occurs when the labial frenulum, a piece of connective tissue that attaches your lip to your gums, is too closely attached (is too tight).
-Lip ties can create issues with breastfeeding or bottle feeding as well as other dental issues, such as overbites.
+Lip ties can create issues with breastfeeding or bottle feeding, as well as other dental issues, such as overbites.
 Therefore, it’s important to be sure that your baby is examined by a pediatric dentist to ensure that their labial frenulum is normal and not overly tight, especially if they exhibit some of the most common symptoms associated with lip tie.

 Lip Tie in Babies: An Overview